maximbircu/pull-request-assistant/README.md

 # Pull Request Assistant

-A Github Action that represents an assitant in form of a CLI tool that you could use inside a Github Pull Requset.
+A GitHub Action that represents an assistant in form of a CLI tool that you could use inside a GitHub Pull Request.

 License
 -------